 Using any "anti"-drug (e.g. anti-biotic or anti-inflammatory) during homeopathic treatment is like trying to drive your car with the brakes on.
 If other symptoms appear during treatment (or if older, previous conditions return) you will be expected to contact me for an appropriate response, rather than use drugs that you may have used before.

 If you are like most of us, one of the first things you want to know is what this is going to cost.
 So, even though helping your pet is the most important thing, I want to address this question right away and as completely as I can.

 Initial consultations, including a detailed history and evaluation of any previous records, typically take 1-2 hours.
-To enable more pet owners to afford this lengthy (and more costly) consultation, the hourly rate for the initial evaluation has been reduced by 25% to $165.00/hour.
+If performed within the first month, the initial consultation charge includes the first fifteen minutes of follow-up.